What Is Cognitive Reframing?

 Cognitive reframing is the practice of consciously changing the way you view events, memories, people, and situations.
 Its effectiveness is well-documented; a 2019 study found that using cognitive reframing helped participants manage and reduce negative thoughts.

-You can start working on cognitive reframing on your own, though it can be helpful to have a strong support system as you navigate this process.
+You can start working on cognitive reframing of your own negative thoughts, though it can be helpful to have a strong support system as you navigate this process.
 Additionally, a licensed professional, whether a social worker, an adult psychiatrist, or a therapist, like those at BetterHelp, can provide valuable guidance and support.
 Studies have found that those who practice “self-directed CBT” can experience moderate improvement in their symptoms and overall mental health.
 It may be a good starting point if you want to learn about the techniques before meeting with a therapist.

 To get started with cognitive reframing, you can become familiar with the key cognitive distortions and how they may manifest.
 It’s often an important step in learning to recognize when they’re occurring in you.
 Next, cultivating a mindfulness practice can help you start noticing your thoughts more in general—the positive thoughts as well as the negative ones.
 If you’re not aware of unhelpful or irrational thoughts, it’s essentially impossible to adjust them.
 Keeping a thought journal can also help you develop an awareness of these distortions, allowing you to practice noticing when they arise, questioning their validity, and taking steps to reframe them if you deem them to be untrue or unhelpful.
 It can also help you track which ones are the most pervasive in your mindset, so you know what to focus most on when doing cognitive reframing.